pboivin/filament-peek/docs/builder-previews.md

 Of course, you can do anything with the content of `$editorData`, you are not restricted to updating the main form.

-## Adding Extra Data to the Builder Editor State
+## Adding Extra Data to the Initial Builder Editor State

-Use the `mutateInitialBuilderEditorData()` method to interact with the initial Builder editor data once, before opening the preview modal:
+Use the `mutateInitialBuilderEditorData()` method to interact with the initial Builder Editor data once, before opening the preview modal:

 ```php
 public function mutateInitialBuilderEditorData(string $builderName, array $data): array